expo-dev/expositor/readme.md

 Expositor is a UCI-conforming chess engine for AMD&thinsp;64 / Intel&thinsp;64 systems.
 You can [play against her on Lichess](https://lichess.org/@/expositor) or download a copy for local use.

-Expositor currently has a [CCRL Blitz](https://www.computerchess.org.uk/ccrl/404/index.html) rating of 3210.
+Expositor currently has a [CCRL Blitz](https://www.computerchess.org.uk/ccrl/404/index.html) rating of about 3200 running singlythreaded.
 You can read about her background on the [TalkChess forums](http://talkchess.com/forum3/viewtopic.php?f=2&t=79407).

 ## Releases